WriteOn/WriteOn-Pad/README.md

 }
 ```

-If you want to customize the toolbar to fit your own project, you can instanciate `Pen` constructor with an `options` object like [#1.3: init with options](https://github.com/sofish/pen#13-init-with-options):
+If you want to customize the toolbar to fit your own project, you can instanciate `Pad` constructor with an `options` object like [#1.3: init with options](https://github.com/BeardandFedora/WritOn-Pad#13-init-with-options):

 #### 2.1 Fallback for old browser